Training – Do It Yourself or Outsource It?

 - Since that was not possible because of time constraints, I had to make sure I used a variety of language and examples to which people in each department could relate.

 The subject matter was tough and potentially boring, but “a good time was had by all.”
-A further advantage of having such a diverse group of trainees in the same class was that they began to understand one another’s perspectives in ways they would not have without this in-person exposure to one another’s questions and viewpoints.
+A further advantage of having such a diverse group of trainees in the same class was that they began to understand one another’s perspectives in ways they would not have done without this in-person exposure to one another’s questions and viewpoints.
 Each person had a piece of the puzzle that makes the whole operation work well for customers.

 Be mindful of the general frame of reference of the trainees and accommodate that in your approach to creating classes, training materials, and scenarios.